Your C-Suite executives want to invest in SEO.

 Why it’s important that search engines rank content that adds value to their users.
 This creates a channel acquisition opportunity for you — because many of those searchers are at different stages of their buying journey.

 This way, you present what will be happening every month and why they’re all important.
 If you can get visuals, that’s even better; it will help make your case more persuasive.
+As I mentioned in my Semrush review, the tool offers a number of reports you can generate to help with status updates.

 For example, when you show them what keyword research looks like on a spreadsheet, they see what thousands of their target customers are searching every month: